Some fine walks amongst superb scenery!

 Due to the ongoing COVID-19 pandemic, we may unfortunately need to withdraw a tour that is currently confirmed to operate and we therefore reserve the right to cancel your booking.
 We would always do our utmost to give you plenty of notice should we have to do this.
 Selected elements of this tour, including local attractions and restaurants, may change at late notice.
 Please ensure you have valid insurance cover before you travel.

-A walk up Grizedale and up to the top of Nicky Nook for outstanding views of Morecambe Bay and the Lake District.
-We then descend to Wyresdale for a lunch stop then continue to Dolphinholme village walking along the River Wyre.
+A walk up Grizedale on the western slopes of the Forest of Bowland and up to the top of Nicky Nook for outstanding views of Morecambe Bay and the Lake District.
+We then descend to Wyresdale Park for a lunch stop and continue to beautiful Dolphinholme village walking along the River Wyre.

-Our final walk follows the canal from Lancaster to Hest Bank and then the coastal path into Carnforth.
-The canal is on the other side of the road from our hotel so access could hardly be more straightforward.
-Whilst waiting for the coach home, be sure to have a look at Carnforth station of ‘Brief Encounter’ fame and if time allows you can enjoy tea in the station tea room.
+Our walk follows the canal towpath from Lancaster to Hest Bank, including the aqueduct across the Lune.
+Then we walk along the shores of Morecambe Bay on the coastal path into Carnforth.
+We’ll catch the train back so you can have a look at the Heritage Centre at Carnforth station of ‘Brief Encounter’ fame and if time allows you can enjoy tea in the station tearoom.

-Depart the Toll House Inn after breakfast.
+Depart the hotel after breakfast.
 Check out is by 11am.
 We hope you have enjoyed your holiday and look forward to welcoming you on another soon.

 Departure dates for your selected tour

 14th May 2022 - 20th May 2022 (6 Nights)

 13th Aug 2022 - 19th Aug 2022 (6 Nights)